 Brigadier General Earl Simms, U.S. Army Retired, culminated his career as Commanding General, U.S. Army Soldier Support Institute.
-Chuck Allen is Professor of Leadership and Cultural Studies at the U.S. Army War College.
+Charles Allen is Professor of Leadership and Cultural Studies at the U.S. Army War College.
 The views expressed in this presentation are those of the speakers and do not necessarily reflect those of the U.S. Army War College, U.S. Army, or Department of Defense.

 Photo: Air Force Colonel Fred Vann Cherry attends the unveiling of his portrait in the Pentagon, 1981.
 Col. Cherry was a colonel and command pilot in the U.S. Air Force.
 A career fighter pilot, he served in the Korean War, the Cold War and the Vietnam War.
 Col. Cherry was also the first and highest ranking black officer among U.S. Prisoners of War during the Vietnam War.